theshark/theshark.github.io/_triplestrike/01_threadsoffate.markdown

 As the pyreans say — romance is more fun when somebody’s alive to enjoy it!

-Threads of Fate includes seven illustrations plus additional bonus content and comics.
+Threads of Fate is the first book in the Triple Strike series, and it includes seven illustrations plus additional bonus content and comics.

 ## Gallery